1. Resistor color coding

 • M = Mega = 1,000,000

-To translate color code to numerical value we will follow the following steps:
+To translate color code into numerical value we will follow the following steps:

 1. Place the resistor in the correct position so that the tolerance color band is on the right.